artefactual/atom-docs/user-manual/import-export/csv-import.rst

 =========================================

-If a CSV of :term:`accession record` metadata is imported that contains rows with the **exact same** accession number as an existing accesion, it's possible to update the existing accession record with the incoming row.
+If a CSV of :term:`accession record` metadata is imported that contains rows with the **exact same** accession number as an existing accession, it's possible to update the existing accession record with the incoming row.
 Matching takes place exclusively against the accession number, meaning: